bevyengine/bevy/crates/bevy_tasks/README.md

 This currently applies to WASM targets.)
 The determining factor for what kind of work should go in each pool is latency requirements:

-* For CPU-intensive work (tasks that generally spin until completion) we have a standard [`ComputeTaskPool`] and an [`AsyncComputeTaskPool`].
-Work that does not need to be completed to present the next frame should go to the [`AsyncComputeTaskPool`].
+For CPU-intensive work, the standard [`ComputeTaskPool`] can be used.
+It can also be used for non-blocking IO-intensive work (tasks that spend very little time in a "woken" state).

-* For IO-intensive work (tasks that spend very little time in a "woken" state) we have an [`IoTaskPool`] whose tasks are expected to complete very quickly.
-Generally speaking, they should just await receiving data from somewhere (i.e. disk) and signal other systems when the data is ready for consumption. (likely via channels)
+Work that does not need to be completed to present the next frame should use [`TaskPool::spawn_blocking`].

 [bevy]: https://bevyengine.org
 [rayon]: https://github.com/rayon-rs/rayon